DRC Outbreak NETEC Release

 NETEC's response to the DRC outbreak.

 On August 1st 2018, a new outbreak of Ebola virus disease was declared by the Ministry of Health in the North Kivu Province of the Democratic Republic of Congo (DRC).
-As of April 16th 2019, there are 1224 confirmed cases, 66 probable cases, and 833 deaths in twenty-one health zones in North Kivu Province, including Beni, Biena, Butembo, Kalunguta, Katwa, Kayna, Kyondo, Lubero, Mabalako, Mangurujipa, Masereka, Musienene, Mutwanga, Oicha, and Vuhovi, and in Ituri Province, including Bunia, Komanda, Mandima, Nyankunde, Tchomia, and Rwampara Health Zones.
+As of June 12th 2019, there are 2014 confirmed cases, 94 probable cases, and 1411 deaths in twenty-two health zones in the DRC in North Kivu Province, including Alimbongo, Beni, Biena, Butembo, Kalunguta, Katwa, Kayna, Kyondo, Lubero, Mabalako, Mangurujipa, Masereka, Musienene, Mutwanga, Oicha, and Vuhovi, and in Ituri Province, including Bunia, Komanda, Mandima, Nyankunde, Tchomia, and Rwampara Health Zones.
 See updates on the WHO situation reports page.
+The first case was confirmed in Uganda on June 11th, 2019 (WHO), and the Uganda Ministry of Health on June 13th stated there are 3 confirmed cases with 2 deaths in Kasese province (Uganda Ministry of Health).

 Between April 1st and June 24th, 2018, the World Health Organization (WHO) reported 54 Ebola virus disease cases in the DRC: 16 probable and 38 confirmed, resulting in 33 deaths.
 Fifty WHO public health experts were deployed to assist the DRC’s Ministry of Health.
 Confirmed and probable cases were reported from three health zones: Bikoro (21 cases), Iboko (29 cases), and Wangata (4 cases).
 Seven cases were health care workers, two of whom died.
 After 42 days passed since the last possible exposure, the Minister of Health, Dr. Oly llunga announced the end of the outbreak in that region.